pingcap/docs-dm/en/create-task.md

 ## Flags description

 - `-s`: (Optional) Specifies the MySQL source to execute `task.yaml`.
-If it is set, only subtasks of the specified task on the MySQL source are started.
+If it is set, the command only starts the subtasks of the specified task on the MySQL source.
 - `config-file`: (Required) Specifies the file path of `task.yaml`.

 ## Returned results